 Unclaimed Property, Found Property & Property Held in Safekeeping

-The Glendale Police Department currently has many types of property which will be disposed of by the City unless the owner thereof, reclaims such property in the manner provided by law within sixty (60) days after the item is received into the Glendale Police Department Property and Evidence Section, pursuant to Glendale Municipal 2.32.030.
-After 60 days the property will be disposed of, or auctioned.
+The Glendale Police Department currently has many types of property which will be disposed of by the City unless the owner thereof, reclaims such property in the manner provided by law within thirty (30) days after the item is received into the Glendale Police Department Property and Evidence Section.

 Current Found Property

-Items listed below are lost and found property which need to be claimed by 30 days from the posted date, Claimants must provide proof of ownership in forms of documentation, serial numbers, photographs, and/or detailed description of property/contents.
+Items listed below are found property which need to be claimed by 30 days from the listed date, Claimants must provide proof of ownership in forms of documentation, serial numbers, photographs, and/or detailed description of property/contents.

 If any item listed below is believed to be yours, please contact the Evidence Technician to schedule an appointment.